probcomp/programmable-vi-pldi-2024/README.md

 For our submission to PLDI, our hardware was a Linux box with a Nvidia RTX 4090, and an AMD Ryzen 7 7800x3D CPU.
 We also ran our experiments on a Linux box with an Nvidia Tesla V100 SMX2 16 GB, and an Intel Xeon (8) @ 2.2 GHz.
 In both experiment environments, we observed the same general trends, including the same order-of-magnitude speed-ups of our JAX-based gradient estimators compared to Pyro's.

-Note that even on GPU, Pyro's implementation of the reweighted wake-sleep (RWS) algorithm may be prohibitively slow.
+Note that even on GPU, Pyro's implementation of the reweighted wake-sleep (RWS) algorithm may be prohibitively slow (due to the `batch_size = 1` restriction).

 ## Building on our work